rahimflash/ansible_dev/README.md

 # ansible_dev
-Ansible Playbook to update repositories
+Ansible Playbook to update and upgrade repositories